 Decomposition

-The natural breakdown process is an essential aspect of the ecosystem, allowing trees and other organic matter to decompose into simpler substances, contributing nutrients to the soil and supporting new plant growth.
-However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
-Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, installing cables or braces, or other measures to mitigate any potential hazards such as pruning.
-It is important to act quickly when dealing with trees in this state to avoid any potential safety hazards or property damage.
+Decomposition represents an essential part of the ecosystem, enabling organic materials to decompose into simpler substances, providing nutrients to the soil and supporting new plant growth.
+However, when trees decompose, they can become unstable, posing a risk to property and individuals.
+Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, cabling or bracing, or other measures to mitigate any potential hazards such as pruning.
+Acting quickly when dealing with decomposing trees to avoid any potential safety hazards or damage to your property.

 The Length of Time Tree Roots Continue to Live